Air Crew Photo Archive

 F/Sgt E. Perrault RCAF, Mid upper gunner; F/Sgt J. Adam RCAF, Rear gunner.

 This crew took off from Gransden Lodge at 01:32. all are buried in the Rheinberg War Cemetery.
-Sgt Kirkcaldy at 36 was above the average age of operational airmen while it further observed that F/O Butterworth was an American from Richville New York.
-He was a graduate of Clarkson College where he had been a member of the Phalanx Honorary Fraternity.
+Sgt Kirkcaldy at 36 was above the average age of operational airmen.
+F/O Butterworth was an American from Richville, New York.

 Ray Iniff (center) and crew, stand in front of what is believed to be Lancaster NG274 while training at either No. 1651 or No. 1168 Heavy Conversion Units.